 When paired with the stand alone BitFenix controller and LED strips you dont even need a compatible motherboard to get some functionality from them.
 Using the ASUS AURA software is better but its nice to have the option.

-Given the features and build quality of the BitFenix Spectre Addressable RGB we like them.
+Given the features and build quality of the BitFenix Spectre Addressable RGB we highly rate them.
 However with Corsair dominating the market with their LL120s at almost the same price, its hard pick these over them.
+For builders looking to stray from the Corsair eco system though, these are some of our favourite fans we have ever used.

 Dont forget to check out the BitFenix Spectre Addressable RGB fans being used in our Project Octane build.